 A taboo still lingers around the topic of prenuptial agreements.
 They have a bad reputation, partly because of tales of unscrupulous wealthier husbands and their families coercing brides into signing a prenuptial in the weeks or even days leading up to the wedding.
 In the eyes of the law, however, coercion is generally grounds for dismissing the legality of a prenuptial agreement.

-Thankfully, the public discourse is now shifting and many women and men have begun to embrace the prenuptial agreement as an empowering tool which helps protect their rights in the event of divorce.
+Thankfully, the public discourse is now shifting, and many women and men have begun to embrace the prenuptial agreement as an empowering tool that helps protect their rights in divorce.
 But if you’re still hesitant to bring up the word in front of your fiancée, fearing to be seen as a greedy and selfish cad, then reframe it as a financial planning discussion for your future together.
-If you can demonstrate to your partner that what you’re really concerned about is the alignment of your future wishes and an honest conversation, then the topic will come around much more naturally.
-You may even decide that you agree with your state’s existing marriage property laws or decide that your assets are too small to need one.
+Suppose you can demonstrate to your partner that you’re concerned about aligning your future wishes and have an honest conversation.
+In that case, the topic will come around much more naturally.
+You may even decide that you agree with your state’s existing marriage property laws or that your assets are too small to need one.
 But in the end, it’s worth opening up the topic for discussion and coming to that conclusion together.